 We are currently providing 180,000 liters of safe drinking water per day to 25,500 people in Unchiprang camp.
-And from our water treatment plant in Nayapara, our provision reach 110,00 liters per day.
+In the southern Teknaf camp we have built a large ground water treatment plant that will provide nearly 350,000 liters a day..

 We have desludged and repaired hundreds of latrines, installed 80 women bathing cubicles in Balukhali and Unchiprang and piloted 8 twin pit latrines at Kutupalong, specially designed for flood-prone areas.